magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 );
 ```

-An here is the complete content of the `reagent.cljs`
+An here is the complete content of the `reagent.cljs` file.

 ```clj
 (ns modern-cljs.reagent